THCLab/dkms-bindings/bindings/go/examples/README.md

 This example needs a witness and a watcher in addition to PostgreSQL.
 See the witness and watcher section in the [bindings README](../README.md) for how to start them and how the OOBIs are configured.

+### 7. Restart Example (`restart/`)

+Resuming an identifier after a simulated process restart, instead of incepting a new one:

+- Incept an identifier and record its AID and KEL
+- Free every in-memory handle (`Identifier`, `Controller`) to simulate the process exiting
+- Create a new `Controller` against the same Postgres database and call `Controller.LoadIdentifier` with just the AID string
+- Confirm the resumed identifier has the same AID and an unchanged KEL — no new inception event was created
+- Perform a rotation on the resumed handle to prove it is live, not just read-only

+Use case: any long-running service that incepts an identifier once and must recover the same identifier — not a new one — across process restarts or redeploys, using durable storage (Postgres) as the source of truth instead of keeping the `Identifier` handle in memory for the identifier's whole lifetime.